Team ÆRTH

 Sam Gbafa

-Builder of privacy-preserving data & trust architectures
+Senior Software Engineer, SpruceID · Builder of privacy-preserving data and trust architectures - Founder Tiny Cloud

 Janne Kuka